truc-c/Comm-Lab-Project/README.md

 P.S.

-Special thank you to James Robert (http://jiaaro.com) for his guidance on using the pydub module/package.
+Special thank you to James Robert (http://jiaaro.com) for his guidance on using the pydub module.

 ## Modules used: